tns9582/Customer-Churn-Prediction/README.md

 ✅ Short tenure and higher monthly charges strongly correlate with churn behavior.

 ✅ The model achieved:

-Accuracy: 82%
+    - Accuracy: 82%

-ROC-AUC: 0.86
+    - ROC-AUC: 0.86

-High precision for non-churners, moderate recall for churners (room for improving sensitivity)
+    - High precision for non-churners
+    - Moderate recall for churners (room for improving sensitivity)